johncrimmins/comm/memory-bank/systemPatterns.md

 - Gesture state management: Wrap `TouchableOpacity` with gesture handlers; use state flags to prevent unintended actions on release.
 - Popover animations: Use `useAnimatedStyle` with `withSpring` and `withTiming` for smooth entry/exit animations.
 - Tap-outside-to-dismiss: Use invisible overlay TouchableOpacity positioned absolutely with high zIndex to capture outside taps.
+- Swipe gestures: Use `Swipeable` from `react-native-gesture-handler` for swipe-to-delete functionality.
+- Swipe animations: Scale interpolation for smooth delete button reveal.

 ## Testing & Linting
 - Tests via Jest‑Expo preset.